codebar/tutorials/html/lesson5/tutorial.md

 [Border radius](https://developer.mozilla.org/en-US/docs/Web/CSS/border-radius) enables us to create rounded corners for our elements.
 In the past, multiple divs and the use of images was required to achieve that effect.

+Border radius can be defined in many different units - the higher the number, the bigger the curve.
+An example of border-radius in your code would be:

+`border-radius: 10px;`

 Now that we know what border radius is, let's use it to add a nice frame to the first image.

 Wrap the first image in a `div` with the class `frame`